History of All India Radio

-All India Radio is the mother of all radio stations.
-The birth of Radio broadcasting in India has started on an experimental basis in the year 1921 when Times of India in collaboration with Post and Telegraph Department broadcasts a musical programme.
-Sir George Lloyd put forward this request to those concerned companies.
-In 1927 private radio clubs proliferated.
-In the year 1930 radio broadcasting started operating under the Indian Broadcasting Company.
-On March 1935 a separate office of the Controller of Broadcasting was created .The landmark in the history of broadcasting is the change of the name of the Indian Broadcasting to All India Radio (AIR) in the year 1936.
+During the British Raj, broadcasting began in July 1923 with programmes by the Bombay Presidency Radio Club and other radio clubs.
+The birth of Radio broadcasting in India has started on an experimental basis in the year 1921 through a musical programme.
+In 1927, private radio clubs proliferated.
+In the year 1930, radio broadcasting started operating under the Indian Broadcasting Company.
+On March 1935, a separate office of the Controller of Broadcasting was created .The landmark in the history of broadcasting is the change of the name of the Indian Broadcasting to ‘All India Radio’ (AIR) in the year 1936.
 In the same year Delhi station was formed.

-Over the years the radio broadcasting has expanded its service both in terms of reach and content suitable to the requirements of the nation.
-A three- tire system has been introduced.
-The national Channel was formed on 18th May, 1988.
+Over the years, the radio broadcasting has expanded its service both in terms of reach and content suitable to the requirements of the nation.
+A three- tier system has been introduced.
+The national channel was formed on 18th May, 1988.
 It is located in New Delhi and it suffices national broadcasting.
 Major stations look after the regional broadcasts.
-Local radio stations are formed in different areas and they are now more than eighty in number.
+Till date these include News Services, Cultural Programmes, Extension education services, External services for foreign countries.